 What is Cradle Cap?

-It is often confused with eczema abut it does not cause itching and is not contagious.
+It is often confused with eczema but it does not cause itching and is not contagious.
 This flaky skin condition isn’t a reflection of poor health.
 It’s just a natural part of newborn life.

-It usually occurs in the first week weeks of baby’s life and clears up on its own before the baby turns one yeard old.
+It usually occurs in the first week weeks of baby’s life and clears up on its own before the baby turns one year old.

 An answer to this question is hard to come by.
 Some say cradle cap is caused by hormones passed from baby to mom while others say it is caused by the same yeast that causes dandruff in adults.